LeechCSE/Data-Structure-and-Algorithm/PS/Graph/README.md

 in daytime.
 In order to embrace the new restriction, a new member, `time`, is added to the `Node`.
 Although space complexity increses, it still runs at <img src="https://latex.codecogs.com/svg.image?\inline&space;O(NM)" title="\inline O(NM)" />.

+## BOJ#16954 움직이는 미로 탈출
+Given an 8-by-8 maze, it checks if it can go from (7, 0) to (0, 7).
+Each row of maze is moving downward for every move.
+If the wall is moved to the current position, it's stuck.
+Since the maze is given with fixed size of 8, the eight possible maps are generated initially.
+Then, using Node of `{y, x,  map_id}`, BFS algorithm is used.